-For each core value answer the following questions
+For each core value you've identified, answer the questions on the following page.

 How does this value shape how you start your day?
 How does this value shape your personality and style?
 How does this value shape your thinking style?
 Communication style?
 Negotiation style?
 How does this value shape how you navigate challenging situations?
 How does this value shape how you celebrate successes?
 How does this value shape what you place importance on and are willing to fight for?
 How does this value shape the work you love to do?
 How does this value shape you becoming known as the 'go-to' person for a particular topic or skill?
 How does this value shape how others see you in a leadership capacity?
 How does this value shape the future you want for yourself?